dpa99c/cordova-plugin-request-location-accuracy/README.md

 I dedicate a considerable amount of my free time to developing and maintaining this Cordova plugin, along with my other Open Source software.
 To help ensure this plugin is kept updated, new features are added and bugfixes are implemented quickly, please donate a couple of dollars (or a little more if you can stretch) as this will help me to afford to dedicate time to its maintenance.
 Please consider donating if you're using this plugin in an app that makes you money, if you're being paid to make the app, if you're asking for new features or priority bug fixes.
 <!-- END DONATE -->

+## Why is this plugin not just part of [cordova-diagnostic-plugin](https://github.com/dpa99c/cordova-diagnostic-plugin)?

+Because:
+- you may not wish to use the location features of the diagnostic plugin and therefore may not require it
+- you may not wish to use the features of this plugin
+    - on Android, the dependency on the Google Play Services library increases the size of the app APK by about 2Mb

+However, since this plugin requires runtime authorization to use location to be granted by the user, you may want to use the diagnostic plugin to check for/request location permission.

 ## Android overview